-The purpose of this preface is to provide a high-level summary of the Trustee's approach to the investment of the Electrocomponents Group Pension Scheme (the "Scheme").
+The purpose of this preface is to provide a high-level summary of the Trustee's approach to the investment of the assets of the RS Group Pension Scheme (the "Scheme").
 The body of this Statement of Investment Principles provides more detail in this regard.

 The chart above shows the estimated benefit payments the Trustee is expecting to make to members over time.
-To ensure the Scheme can meet these payments, the Trustee and Sponsoring Employer have worked collaboratively to design a plan to deliver full funding on a low risk basis (gilts +0.4% p.a.) by 31 March 2030, referred to as the Scheme's long-term funding target ("LTFT").
+These are inherently uncertain and the above analysis is predicated on a number of assumptions, set by the Scheme Actuary.
+To ensure the Scheme can meet these payments, the Trustee and Sponsoring Employer (RS Group plc) have worked collaboratively to design a plan to deliver full funding on a low-risk basis (gilts +0.4% p.a.) by 31 March 2030, referred to as the Scheme's long-term funding target ("LTFT").
 Once achieved, the Trustee expects to be able to meet the Scheme's obligations to members via the adoption of an investment strategy that exhibits a low level of exposure to investment and other risks (albeit without necessarily seeking to eliminate all risks), reducing the reliance on the Sponsoring Employer and providing a high level of benefit security.

-The agreed plan assumes the Scheme's assets will deliver an expected return of gilts +1.55% p.a. until the LTFT is achieved, supported by additional contributions of £10m p.a. (increasing in line with inflation) from the Sponsoring Employer1.
+The agreed plan assumes the Scheme's assets will deliver an expected return of gilts +1.55% p.a. until the LTFT is achieved, supported by additional contributions of £11.1m p.a. from the Sponsoring Employer.
 Although it would be possible to target a higher level of expected return on the Scheme's assets, the Trustee and Sponsoring Employer have agreed to adopt a more risk-managed approach, forgoing potential additional returns for greater security of members' benefits.